gauthsvenkat/flake/README.md

 - nix-darwin configuration relies on the homebrew module to install gui apps.
 The reason is there are lots of issues with spotlight indexing gui apps installed through nixpkgs.
 See
   - [mac-app-util](https://github.com/hraban/mac-app-util).
   - [this PR](https://github.com/nix-darwin/nix-darwin/pull/1396#issuecomment-3150075769) for a potential solution.
+- Hyprpanel shows incorrect battery percentage.
+See [this issue](https://github.com/Jas-SinghFSU/HyprPanel/issues/728) for a potential fix.

 ## Todo